Ale-JRD/Trads/content/post/index-T1.md

 (…Liz)

-「I’m sorry, Gio.
-We have to retreat.」
+“I’m sorry, Gio.
+We have to retreat.”

-「Ou.」
+“Ou.”

-「Hm, this is unexpected… You listened surprisingly well.」
+“Hm, this is unexpected… You listened surprisingly well.”

-「You got that guy’s seal of approval.
-When it comes to fighting, I trust your judgment.」
+“You got that guy’s seal of approval.
+When it comes to fighting, I trust your judgment.”

-「Can you still run?」
+“Can you still run?”

-「You can see it for yourself— my legs are still working.」
+“You can see it for yourself— my legs are still working.”

 I look for the opportunity to flee—